 - Provider Relations Support: technical assistance and support through email and the Provider Support Service Line

 - Network Accountability:

-- Auditing: conducts several different types of monitoring and reviews of providers to ensure the best possible service delivery and business practices are being carried out within our Network.
+- Auditing: conducts several different types of reviews of providers to ensure the best possible service delivery and business practices are being carried out within our Network.
 These include initial site reviews, provider monitoring, UAFL reviews, monitoring of compliance with contract/business requirements, Complaint/Grievance Investigations, and provider concerns.